 This lack of judgment can lead to excessive risk-taking, poorly thought out decisions—like binge drinking and then posting about it on social media—or deadly decisions like impaired driving.

 One of the reasons the legal drinking age is 21 is because alcohol consumed at a younger age can impede or damage brain development.
 This is especially true with binge drinking, and according to a 2014 report, 90 percent of teens who consumed alcohol reported having at least one episode of blacking out.

 2. Alcohol and Sexual Assaults

 If you read books like Asking for It by Kate Harding, you will be educated on just how prominent sexual assault is in the United States.
-(Be forewarned she pulls no punches when discusses the issue – nor should she).
+(Be forewarned: she pulls no punches when discussing the issue—nor should she).
 As Slate points out in a review of the book,

 The reality, as Harding details in chapter after chapter, is that rapists generally go unpunished, victims are blamed, and everyone from cable news pundits to TV show writers continues to be confused about the difference between consensual sex and rape, which isn’t actually confusing.

 This point was driven home recently when a California judge minimized the crime of rape by sentencing a Stanford college student, drunk when the crime was committed, to six months in jail even though he was convicted of raping an unconscious woman.
 The risk of sexual assault rises significantly when alcohol is involved.